- Awesome WM Widgets

 Jira widget

-The widget shows the number of tickets assigned to the user and when clicked shows them in the list with some additional information.
-When item in the list is clicked - it opens the issue in browser.
+The widget shows the number of tickets assigned to the user (or any other result of a JQL query, see customization section) and when clicked shows them in the list, grouped by the ticket status.
+Left-click on the item opens the issue in the default browser:

 How it works